New Year’s Resolution & Art Therapy

 We all have unique skills and strengths that relate directly to our obstacles and weaknesses, kind of the counterpart.
 Those strengths, like the obstacles, are mainly unconscious and we are often unaware of the relationship between them.
 Through art therapy, we can learn about it and learn to focus on the unique strengths we have and less on the obstacles.
 As the Hawaiian saying goes, “where attention goes, energy flows and where energy flows, life grows”.

-I hope that your strengths will grow over 2021 and you’ll find a way to overcome what is in your way, achieving your heartfelt goals.
+I hope that your strengths will grow over the coming year and you’ll find a way to overcome what is in your way, achieving your heartfelt goals.

 If you struggle to uncover them, you might consider seeing an art therapist.
 Check out our Art Therapy Directory for an art therapist … or become an art therapist yourself!

-May all your wildest dreams manifest in 2021!
+May all your wildest dreams manifest this year!

 Robert GrayDirector and Senior Lecturer at CECAT